About the college

 Sport, music and college facilities

 St Cross has an active Art Committee which offers a range of events, often student-led in nature.
-These include lectures, a photography competition and visits to exhibitions, galleries and theatres, as well as an annual Musical Evening.
+These include lectures, a photography competition, an art prize and visits to exhibitions, galleries and theatres, as well as an annual Musical Evening.

 The college has a number of sports clubs, and an arrangement with Wolfson College enables St Cross students to join their sporting clubs and teams (with use of facilities), including the very successful Wolfson College Boat Club.

 Accommodation for students with disabilities is available both at the main site and at the college's Annexe on St Cross Road.